wwwhickup/stake.fish/README.md

 Before starting, please ensure you have [docker-compose](https://docs.docker.com/compose/) and [Docker](https://www.docker.com/) installed on your system.

-Run your environment with `docker-compose up -d` or `yarn docker-compose:dev`.
+- Run your environment with `docker-compose up -d` or `yarn docker-compose:dev`.

-Run test with `yarn test` or `yarn docker-compose:test`
+- Run test with `yarn test` or `yarn docker-compose:test`.

-To check the status of the containers, run `docker-compose ps`.
+- To check the status of the containers, run `docker-compose ps`.

-To check the logs of the containers, run `docker-compose logs -f`.
+- To check the logs of the containers, run `docker-compose logs -f`.

-You can browse the MongoExress interface at `http://localhost:8081`.
+- You can browse the MongoExress interface at `http://localhost:8081`.
 You will need the `root` password to access.
 The password can be found in the `docker-compose.yml` file under `MONGO_INITDB_ROOT_PASSWORD`

-You can brows swagger document at `http://localhost:3000/api` and you will see 6 defined endpoints as follow the challange
+- You can brows swagger document at `http://localhost:3000/api` and you will see 6 defined endpoints as follow the challange
 <img width="1474" alt="Screenshot at Feb 24 07-36-48" src="https://user-images.githubusercontent.com/54128071/221192187-49fa7e6e-2e4b-4fd7-b0c2-336fa4d7c90f.png">